 While there’s much to be said about Kruger Park or Sabi Sand, this blog is more about the various sectors of Sabi Sand and what each has to offer.

-The Sabi Sand Game Reserve is divided into the northern, western and the southern sectors.
+The Sabi Sand Game Reserve is divided into the northern, western, and southern sectors.
 While there is somewhat of an overlap in the type of bush and wildlife you’re likely to see in each region, there are some practical differences.

 To the North